marshmallow-code/marshmallow/docs/install.rst

 Migrating to 1.0.0
 ++++++++++++++++++

 Version 1.0.0 marks the first major release of marshmallow.
-Many big changes were made from the pre-1.0 releases in order to provide a cleaner, more flexible API and also to support object deserialization.
+Many big changes were made from the pre-1.0 releases in order to provide a cleaner API as well as to support object deserialization.

 Perhaps the largest change is in how objects get serialized.
 Serialization occurs by invoking the :meth:`Serializer.dump` method rather than passing the object to the constructor.
 Because only configuration options (e.g. the ``many``, ``strict``, and ``only`` parameters) are passed to the constructor, you can more easily reuse serializer instances.
 The :meth:`dump <Serializer.dump>` method also forms a nice symmetry with the :meth:`Serializer.load` method, which is used for deserialization.